Loopring/protocols/packages/loopring_v3/DESIGN.md

 - Verifying a proof + some state updates/querying: ~600,000 gas
 - => (8,000,000 - 600,000) / 3,128 = **2365 rings/Ethereum block = ~160 rings/second**

-These numbers can be improved by packing the data more tightly.

 ### Constraints Limit

 We can only prove circuits with a maximum of 256,000,000 constraints on-chain efficiently.